pivotal/docs-tap/scst-scan/install-snyk-integration.md

            importFromNamespace: "<STORE-SECRETS-NAMESPACE>"
        ```

-    **Without Supply Chain Security Tools - Store Integration:** If you don't want to enable the Supply Chain Security Tools - Store integration, you need to explicitly disable the integration by appending the next fields to the `values.yaml` file created previously, since it's enabled by default:
+    **Without Supply Chain Security Tools - Store Integration:** If you don't want to enable the Supply Chain Security Tools - Store integration, explicitly disable the integration by appending the next fields to the `values.yaml` file, since it's enabled by default:

     ```yaml
     # ...